 Moving to Istanbul

 Moving Istanbul for work was one of the turning point.
 Besides earning money and being independent, being surrended by international environment and challenging living in a big city activated my nerves.

 Some facts about me:

-* I’m an Asian.
-I know I don’t look like and I have figured out Europeans call Asian for EAST ASIAN people.
-But it doesn’t change the reality that I’m geographically an Asian.
+* I’m Asian.
+I know I don’t look like it and I have figured out that Europeans use the word Asian for only EAST ASIANS.
+However, it doesn’t change the fact that I’m geographically an Asian.

 *I’m a bit selective with food.
-I cannot eat those flies, insects, snake, or any animal served with its head.
+I cannot eat flies, insects, snakes, or any animal served with its head.
 I’m not vegetarian but I say half-vegetarian.
-I love vegetables and I eat very few of meat, sometimes, depends on my mood.
+I love vegetables and I eat very little meat.

-*I speak Turkish, English, Italian, Spanish and some French.
-(It’s been long time I don’t practice my French, I lose it, damn!)
+*I speak Turkish, English, Italian, Spanish, and some French.
+(It’s been long time since I’ve practiced my French so I’m starting to lose it, damn it!)

 *I’m not a backpacker.
 I’m not saying it proudly, but I’m just not strong and young enough (!) to carry a big backpack!
 Come on, I’m just 50 kg, how can I carry a 20 kg backpack?

 *Besides my profession in teaching, I’m interested in photography and videography.
-Therefore all the images in the blog is my work (beside the ones I appear in the photo) and I’m kind a proud of it.
+Therefore, all the images on the blog are mine (besides the ones where I appear).
+I have to admit, I’m kind of proud of it!

-*Just smile, say “hi” to me and it will fill my heart.
+*Just smile and say “hi” to me.
+You will quickly my heart!

 What is freepassenger about?

 My economical and cultural condition didn’t allow me to develop self-consciousness for a long time.
-At age 24, started to open my eyes and explore.
-Travelling and meeting people from different cultures taught a lot about the world and who really I am.
+Only at age 24, did I start to open my eyes and explore the world.
+Travelling and meeting people from different cultures taught me a lot about the world and who I really am.